-An innate passion for travel has taken Alph to 54 countries around the globe enabling him to explore the diverse cultures and geographies of our world.
-As photographer and artist Alph seeks to create iconic and impactful images that elicit an emotional response within the viewer.
-Master of Photography, Creative Director, Experience Designer… Alph Leydon has dedicated his professional career to the visual arts.
-He is an active member of the Professional Photographers of America (PPA) and Canada (PPOC) and his images are regularly awarded in international competitions and at home in Canada.
+An innate passion for travel has taken Alph to 55 countries around the globe enabling him to explore the diverse cultures and geographies of our world.
+As photographer and artist, Alph seeks to create iconic and impactful images that elicit an emotional response within the viewer.
+Master of Photography, Creative Director, Experience Designer… Alph has dedicated his professional career to the visual arts.
+He is an active member of Professional Photographers of Canada (PPOC), Professional Photographers of America (PPA) and the American Society of Photographers (ASP).
+His images are regularly awarded in International competitions and at home in Canada.

 TITANIC Museum – A Temple of Remembrance, is an image of the internationally acclaimed TITANIC Museum, which was built to commemorate this maritime tragedy.
 It sits adjacent to the dry dock in which the RMS Titanic and her sister ship the RMS Olympic were built, in Belfast, Northern Ireland.
 The building is an enormous and magnificent structure.
 My hope was to present its power and elegance in a visually unique way whilst also alluding to and paying homage to its purpose.